stolostron/rhacm-docs/_pages/team_writing_guidance.md

 **Best practice:** In place of recommendation.
 Something you should do for better performance or experience

-**Optional:** For any step not required but user may want to take or need to take in certain cases.
-Example: **Optional:** If you plan to manage more clusters, click such and such for later user.
+**Optional:** For any step not required, but user may want to take or needs to take in certain cases.

+  - Example: **Optional:** If you plan to manage more clusters, click such and such for later use.

-### Technology preview
+#### Technology preview

 Place **Technology preview** at the highest level of the component that is tech preview on the title (to get this in the navigation).
 Include a special tag on the What's new entry.